emiliancristea/documentary-pipeline/README.md

 # Documentary Pipeline - End-to-End Video Production Automation

-> **PROPRIETARY CODE - NOT FOR REPRODUCTION OR USE**
->
+---

+## PROPRIETARY & CONFIDENTIAL

+**This repository is for PORTFOLIO DEMONSTRATION PURPOSES ONLY.**

-> This repository is a **portfolio demonstration only**.
-The code is proprietary and is shared solely to showcase technical skills and expertise.
-No license is granted for reproduction, modification, distribution, or commercial/personal use.
-All rights reserved.
+This code is proprietary and confidential.
+It is published solely to showcase technical skills and expertise to potential employers and clients.

+**NO LICENSE IS GRANTED.** This is NOT open source.
+You may NOT:
+- Copy, clone, or reproduce this code
+- Modify or create derivative works
+- Distribute or share this code
+- Use this code for any commercial or personal projects
+- Integrate any part of this code into other projects

+**All Rights Reserved.** Viewing this repository does not grant any usage rights.

+---

+## About This Project

-A fully automated content production system that transforms a simple text brief into a complete, rendered video - with zero manual intervention.
+A fully automated content production system that transforms a simple text brief into a complete, rendered video - demonstrating end-to-end Python automation capabilities.

-## Key Skills Demonstrated
+## Skills & Expertise Demonstrated

 | Skill | Implementation |
 |-------|----------------|